 Planeterra currently boasts 85 projects all over the world across 6 continents, all of which have helped thousands of people benefit from tourism.
 With trillions of dollars spent yearly on travel, most local and indigenous communities find themselves not receiving money from the tourism activities in their countries, and so what Planeterra does is look at methods in which travel is carried out sustainably and in a way that benefits local communities.

-“Planeterra projects directly meet the needs of travellers and are driven by market demands” cites Evie when asked to elaborate on Planeterra’s mandate.
+“Planeterra projects directly meet the needs of travelers and are driven by market demands” cites Evie when asked to elaborate on Planeterra’s mandate.

-Planeterra partnered with the 20 members of the Lusumpuko Project to create a cooking demonstration and meal for G Adventures travellers who visit Victoria Falls.
-Starting off as a cooperative which involved rearing chickens and providing catering services for local churches and events, the group is thriving with the task of creating traditional meals, much like their mothers and grandmothers used to prepare.
+Planeterra partnered with the 20 members of the Lusumpuko Project to create a cooking demonstration and meal for G Adventures travelers who visit Victoria Falls.
+Starting off as a cooperative that involved rearing chickens and providing catering services for local churches and events, the group is thriving with the task of creating traditional meals, much like their mothers and grandmothers used to prepare.

 “So far, the Maasai Stoves & Solar Project has trained 75 women and installed 750 stoves in over sixty Maasai villages across the Serengeti.
 G Adventures trips have supported over 200 of the stoves installed, with each new stove removing 90% of indoor smoke in a family’s home,” she adds.

-Evie Ndlovu has been at the cusp of Planeterra’s growth as the organisation continues to build its impact across the continent through working with local partners in over 40 countries.
+Evie Ndlovu has been at the cusp of Planeterra’s growth as the organization continues to build its impact across the continent through working with local partners in over 40 countries.

 “Our community partners are local nonprofits, grassroots community organizations, and existing social enterprises.
 Our local partners are working directly to empower women, youth, communities, and the environment through travel.
 I like to say I am privileged to be able to contribute towards Africa’s diverse tourism opportunities through the work we do at Planeterra, as it is a good combination of adventure and purpose,” Evie concludes.